My Music Tools - the music soft from the whole world My Music Tools - the music soft from the whole world

 Add, remove files, or simply proceed

-The files will be added to the list.
+The files will be added to the list of the WAV converter.
 You can add more files and folders with WAV files by clicking the corresponding buttons (see the screen shot above).
 It is also possible to remove some files from the list.

 When ready, just click "Next".